yogsototh/pomodoro/README.md

-# Podomoro
+# Pomodoro

-This is a command line tool for the podomoro technique.
+This is a command line tool for the pomodoro technique.

 - Work 25 min, relax 5 min.
 - Work 25 min, relax 5 min.